soroswap/docs/02-soroswap-vs-uniswapV2/01-analizing_uniswapv2_pair_contract.md

 overflow-checks = true
 ```

-Additionally, we have an overflow-safe implementation of functions `checked_add`, `checked_mul`, `checked_div`, and `
+In addition, we have an overflow-safe implementation of functions `checked_add`, `checked_mul`, `checked_div`, and `
 checked_sub`.
 You can explore these functions and test their functionality in this repository: (https://github.com/esteblock/overflow-soroban/)

-In conclusion, Soroswap prevents overflows by leveraging these techniques.
+When it comes to preventing overflow in Soroban, we have the two solutions mentioned above: using the compiler flag or the
+overflow-safe functions.
+Yet, as we will see in the oracle section, there are cases where overflow is the intended result.
+Hence, we will bypass the compiler flag option, choosing instead to use overflow-safe functions for our arithmetic operations.
+Exceptions
+will be made only in those unique cases where overflow is desirable.

 ___

-It is worth noting that since we are using i128, a signed integer type, underflow will not occur as they would simply
-result in negative numbers.
+About underflow, it is worth noting that since we are using i128, a signed integer type, underflow will not occur as it would simply result in negative numbers.
 However, to ensure the integrity of our calculations, we've implemented checks where
 necessary.
 For instance:
 ```rust
 fn put_reserve_a(e: &Env, amount: i128) {